Mosasaurus: Life history

 It is likely that Mosasaurus was viviparous (giving live birth) like most modern mammals today.
 There is no evidence for live birth in Mosasaurus itself, but it is known in a number of other mosasaurs; examples include a skeleton of a pregnant Carsosaurus, a Plioplatecarpus fossil associated with fossils of two mosasaur embryos, and fossils of newborn Clidastes from pelagic (open ocean) deposits.
 Such fossil records, along with a total absence of any evidence suggesting external egg-based reproduction, indicates the likeliness of viviparity in Mosasaurus.
 Microanatomical studies on bones of juvenile Mosasaurus and related genera have found that their bone structures are comparable to adults.
 They do not exhibit the bone mass increase found in juvenile primitive mosasauroids to support buoyancy associated with a lifestyle in shallow water, implying that Mosasaurus was precocial: They were already efficient swimmers and lived fully functional lifestyles in open water at a very young age and did not require nursery areas to raise their young.
-Some areas in Europe and South Dakota have yielded concentrated assemblages of juvenile M. hoffmannii, M. missouriensis and/or M. lemonnieri.
+Some areas in Europe and South Dakota have yielded concentrated assemblages of juvenile M. hoffmanni, M. missouriensis and/or M. lemonnieri.
 These localities are all shallow ocean deposits, suggesting that juvenile Mosasaurus may still have lived in shallow waters.